zeniuseducation/poly-euler/README.md

 SBCL 0.01 msecs
 Haskell (it seems that GHCi cannot time under 10msecs)

+##### Problem no 7

+Prob: Find the 10,001st prime

+Clojure 40-50 msecs
+SBCL 90-110 msecs
+Haskell 2400 msecs

+##### Problem no 8

+Prob: Find the largest product of 13 digits in a 1000 digits series

+Clojure 45-65 msecs
+SBCL 100 msecs
+Haskell 100 msecs

 ##### Problem no 25

 Prob: Find the first fibo element that reach 1000 digits.